-Your pop-up ad is the perfect way to offer a bit of extra value to your visitor.
-It's literally in their face and they can't miss it.
-You can either annoy them with it – or surprise and excite them.
+The pop ad is the perfect way for the site owner to offer a bit of extra value to its visitor, and if it’s your ad that’s doing it, all the better for you.
+Pop-up ads are literally in visitors’ faces and they can't miss it.
+You can either annoy them with it, or surprise and excite them.
 By offering stuff, you're increasing your chances of creating the latter effect.
 Newsletter subscriptions, premium content, early bird offers, whatever works.
 One of the above mentioned examples does a great job of offering premium content.

 If users can’t find the button to close the pop ad straight away, they won’t even bother looking.
 They will just close the tab, or the browser altogether, and poof!
-Goes the visitor, and a potential buyer.
-What’s even worse, those that do try to find the button and fail will leave the site in frustration, and you definitely don’t want to be remembered that way.
+There goes your visitor, and a potential buyer.
+What’s even worse is that those that do try to find the button and fail, will leave the site in frustration, and you definitely don’t want your ad to be remembered that way.

 Let’s take a look at a an example:

 An interesting thing about this ad is that it lacks a “No” button with an accompanying message.
-We see it all too often, things like “No thanks, I would rather be an average manager” and “no thanks, I don’t need more clients”.
-This condescending tone which is trying to manipulate visitors into clicking Yes isn’t doing anything good for the site.
-A well-built pop ad will refrain from trying to manipulate its visitors into clicking.
+Now consider this ad with “No” button that says something like “No thanks, I would rather be an average manager” and “No thanks, I don’t need more clients”.
+This condescending tone that is trying to manipulate visitors into clicking “Yes” isn’t doing anything good for the site.
+A well-built pop-up ad will refrain from trying to manipulate its visitors into clicking.

 This might be a bit of a long stretch, but bear with me.
-If there is any chance to take a step away from template pop-up ads, do it.
-Having the same looks and feels as the next guy will not make you stand out in a crowd, will not excite or interest people.
+If there is any chance to take a step away from template pop ads, do it.
+Having the same look and feel as the next guy will not make you stand out in a crowd, will not excite or interest people.
 It is best to go with a custom option, whenever possible.

 Some fifteen years ago, during the Wild Wild Internet days, pop-up advertising was annoying, intrusive, irrelevant and misleading.
-Those were the days when the image of pops as a sinister practice was created, and unfortunately, it’s still present.
-However, numbers also show that pop-up advertising is a great tool, but only – ONLY – if done right.
+Those were the days when the image of pops as a sinister practice was created.
+Unfortunately, it’s still present.
+However, numbers also show that pop advertising is a great tool, but only, ONLY, if done right.
 Keep in mind the tips we wrote here and you should be good to go.